Instruction sequence processing operators: Introduction

+This paper concerns among other things an investigation of issues relating to the halting problem thinking in terms of instruction sequences.
+Positioning Turing's result regarding the undecidability of the halting problem (see e.g.~\cite{Tur37a}) as a result about programs rather than machines, and taking instruction sequences as programs, we analyse the autosolvability requirement that a program of a certain kind must solve the halting problem for all programs of that kind.
+We present positive and negative results concerning the autosolvability of the halting problem for programs.
+To our knowledge, these results are new and unusual.

+Most work done in the line of research sketched above requires that basic thread algebra, i.e.\ the algebraic theory of mathematical objects that represent in a direct way the behaviours produced by instruction sequences under execution, is extended to deal with the interaction between instruction sequences under execution and components of their execution environment concerning the processing of instructions.
+The first published paper on such an extended theory is~\cite{BP02a}.
+A substantial re-design of the extended theory presented in that paper is presented in the current paper.
+The changes introduced allow for the material from quite a part of the work done in the line of research sketched above to be streamlined.

+Further streamlining is achieved in this paper by introducing and using the notion of a functional unit.
+In the extended theory, a rather abstract view of the behaviours exhibited by components of execution environments is taken.
+The view is just sufficiently concrete for the purpose of the theory.
+A functional unit is an abstract model of a machine.
+Under the abstract view of the behaviours exhibited by a component of an execution environment, the behaviours concerned are completely determined by a functional unit in the frequently occurring case that they can be viewed as the behaviours of a machine in its different states.
+The current paper also concerns an investigation of functional units whose possible states are the natural numbers.
+This investigation yields a computability result that is new and unusual as far as we know, namely the existence of a universal computable functional unit for natural numbers.

+The investigations carried out in the line of research sketched above demonstrate that the concept of an instruction sequence offers a novel and useful viewpoint on issues relating to diverse subjects.
+In view of the very primitive nature of this concept, it is in fact rather surprising that instruction sequences have never been a theme in computer science.
+A theoretical understanding of issues in terms of instruction sequences will probably become increasingly more important to a growing number of developments in computer science.
+Among them are for instance the developments with respect to techniques for high-performance program execution on classical or non-classical computers and techniques for estimating execution times of hard real-time systems.
+For these and other such developments, the abstractions usually made do not allow for all relevant details to be considered.

 Some marginal notes are in order.
-In the investigations concerning functional units, only two of the three instruction sequence processing operators proposed in this paper are used.
-The unused instruction sequence processing operator generalizes the use operators that are used in~\cite{BM07g,BM06c} among others.
 In this paper, we use an extension of a program notation rooted in program algebra instead of an extension of program algebra itself.
 The program notation in question has been chosen because it turned out to be appropriate.
 However, in principle any program notation that is as expressive as the closed terms of program algebra would do.
+The above-mentioned analysis of the autosolvability requirement inherent in Turing's result regarding the undecidability of the halting problem involves functional units whose possible states are objects that represent the possible contents of the tapes of Turing machines with a particular tape alphabet.